wwjj999/chonkie/README.md

 </div>

-Ever found yourself building yet another RAG bot (your 2,342,148th, but who's counting?), only to hit that all-too-familiar wall?
+Ever found yourself building yet another RAG bot (your 2,342,148th one, but who's counting?), only to hit that all-too-familiar wall?
 You know the one - where you're stuck choosing between:

 - Library X: A behemoth that takes forever to install and probably includes three different kitchen sinks
 - Library Y: So bare-bones it might as well be a "Hello World" program